-The All results tab gives your community members a place to see the top results for every object on one page.
+The All results tab gives your site members a place to see the top results for every object on one page.
 When users aren’t sure whether their answer is in a Discussion, an Article, or a File, seeing this overview can be a time-saver.

 To see all results for an object, click the object name or View More.

-If you select Allow search results filtering, your community members can narrow search results by selecting a supported object on the left side of the search results page and then applying filters.
+If you select Allow search results filtering, your members can narrow search results by selecting a supported object on the left side of the search results page and then applying filters.

 If you have search results for Discussions, you can also decide how much information to show for each match.
-Capricorn Coffee selected “Show search results for all feeds, including questions, posts, and comments” to give its community members as many matches as possible for their search terms.
+Capricorn Coffee selected “Show search results for all feeds, including questions, posts, and comments” to give its site members as many matches as possible for their search terms.